opendp/opendp/docs/source/getting-started/hello-opendp.rst

 The ``PrivateFrame`` protects you from accidentally releasing data which is not differentially private.

-Typically, you won't provide your data in line, and you'll want to know more than the mean.
+Typically, you won't provide your data inline, and you'll want to know more than the mean.
 Our next example looks at what else is possible.